 When getting ready to sell your home, it can be hard to know what renovations will get your property sold the fastest and for the most amount of money.
 Should you replace your furnace or redo your kitchen?
-Should you gut your bathroom or add another one?
-Should you get your roof done or buy new appliances?
+Gut your bathroom or add another one?
+Have the roof done or buy new appliances?

-Or you might wonder what the small inexpensive things you can do that will make a substantial difference to upgrading your home.
+Or you might wonder what the small, inexpensive improvements will make a substantial difference to upgrading your home.

-And of course, most importantly, how much money are you going to recoup on the listing price if you do make the investment?
+The bottomline: How much money are you going to recoup from the sale if you do make the investment?

 Painting Your House (Or At Least Window Trim)